Tanzyingsz/DDM-Dissertation/Literature Review 4.1.md

 The sustainable component is adopted as a supporting marketing strategy.
 The previous case shows the "sustainable" movement potentially brings benefits.
 In 2013, IKEA Norway held a temporary online flea market collecting and reselling the used IKEA items.
 At the end of the 8-week-long campaign, IKEA announced the increase in furniture sale(Rudenko, 2013).
 In conclusion, the sustainable tag can actually have a positive effect on a brand.
 It also passes the message of being responsible and caring for the environment.
 "Protect the environment" is also listed in the top 10 motivators that significantly affect customer value(Harvard Business Review,2015).

+The overall style of RE:source will be simple and graphic, but staying functional.

 ## 3.2 Target Users

 The UK Chinese student secondhand market might have a brighter future.
 The number of Chinese international student rank first in the 2017-2018 UK higher education(UKCISA, 2019).
 Almost 70% of the student enrolling in the UK education age under 25, which happens to be the most open age group to the idea of a circular economy (CBNData, 2019).Therefore, the RE: source platform target at Chinese UK student who has a huge potential to embrace the sustainable lifestyle.